Genez-io/genezio/README.md

 * You can use other node dependencies.
 However, we currently have a problem with the binary dependecies.
 If you encounter any issues, contact us.

 ## How does it work?

+Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
+Your functions are deployed in Genezio infrastructe.